Go-withSadi/laraveltwitterapp/README.md

 # laraveltwitterapp
 This an app made over for a twitter similar app using laravel and vue

-How to use on github
+How to use on github:
 Clone the repo and go into the folder.
 Type the following command: composer install
 Install npm dependencies: npm install